 Tyson Summers came to UCF as defensive assistant coach in January 2012 and earned the title of linebackers coach one month later.
-For the 2014 Tostitos Fiesta Bowl and that spring season, he was named interim defensive coordinator.
-Summers had been on UAB's staff since December 2006 as the Blazers' linebackers coach and was their safeties coach and co-special teams coordinator in the final season of his tenure.
+For the 2014 Tostitos Fiesta Bowl and that spring season, he was named interim defensive coordinator before being promoted to full-time defensive coordinator in April when spring camp concluded.

 Capping off an incredible 2013 season, Summers helped call the plays in UCF's upset victory over high-powered Baylor in the Tostitos Fiesta Bowl.
 The win enabled the Knights to set a school record with 12 victories overall and achieve a program-high by being ranked No. 10 in the final AP Top 25 Poll.

 After that win over Baylor, middle linebacker Terrance Plummer would be named the Tostitos Fiesta Bowl Defensive MVP.
 He also was on the American Athletic Conference First Team, producing 110 tackles with 8.5 for a loss.
 Plummer, meanwhile, was the National Defensive Player of the Week for his two critical interceptions at Memphis.

 Leading the UCF linebackers in 2012, Summers tutored three Knights into consistent starters en route to a C-USA East Division crown, a Beef `O' Brady's Bowl win and a 10-4 record.
 Plummer was in his first year as the Knights' middle linebacker, and he went on to rack up 108 tackles with seven for loss.
 On the outsides, Ray Shipman broke out in just his second full season as he amassed 91 tackles.
 Previously a running back, Jonathan Davis was named the team's Most Improved Defensive Player, capping off the year with 99 tackles, including nine for a loss.